rodneygauna/astro-momments/docs/DEV_BLOG.md

 Additionally, I started breaking my code up into modules to improve organization and maintainability.
 This will make it easier to manage the codebase as the project grows.
 I saw this example in Challacade's course and thought it was a good idea; I just took it to the next level from my previous experience doing web development.

-I'm also just realizing that the repo and the GDD have "Momments" misspelled as "Momments".
+I'm also just realizing that the repo and the GDD have "Moments" misspelled as "Momments".
 I'll need to fix that later.